V0LT0R/AntiBullying-Help-Bot/README.md

 This repository contains an AI-powered Telegram bot designed to support students experiencing bullying, cyberbullying, and emotional stress.
 The bot provides empathetic support using **Google Gemini AI**, detects crisis phrases, offers emergency hotline numbers, and logs anonymized statistics for educational institutions.

-This README serves as the **official user manual** and fully satisfies the documentation requirements listed in section **3.
-DDP_Фамилии членов группы**.

 ---

 # 3. Documents for Developed Project — DDP_Biloshchytskyi